 ~ A conventional, formula, and oversimplify conception, opinion, or image.

-stereotype is a commonly held popular belief about specific social groups or types of individuals.
+A stereotype is a commonly held popular belief about specific social groups or types of individuals.
 The concepts of "stereotype" and "prejudice" are often confused with many other different meanings.
 Stereotypes are standardized and simplified conceptions of groups based on some prior assumptions.

 Example